 Vitae Veritas & Artists

 Disrupting sighted ableism through the art of access in theatre and dance (a.k.a DSA)

 An intentional project reckoning with inequities and barriers, caring of and invigorating b/Blind & vision impaired artists, their practice, art, skills & networks to thrive.
-Lead by 3 artists, Holly Craig (NSW), Olivia Muscat (Vic) and Zya Kane (Vic), each will develop 3 distinct chapters of work centralising the non-sighted perspective, in collaboration with Nilgun Guven of Vitae Veritas and other dual role creative & accessibility allies.
+Lead by 3 artists, Alex Craig (NSW), Olivia Muscat (Vic) and Zya Kane (Vic), each will develop 3 distinct chapters of work centralising the non-sighted perspective, in collaboration with Nilgun Guven of Vitae Veritas and other dual role creative & accessibility allies.

-Holly Craig is a Queer, Blind dance artist and maker.
+Alex Craig is a Queer, Blind dance artist and maker.
 Holly creates movement-based experiences which agitate societal notions of agency, identity, belonging and community through exploring diverse personal narratives.
 Drawing from their lived history of Blindness, Holly utilises creative Audio Description, written texts, and non-verbal bodily and atmospheric sounds, to convert visual movement-based material into collective actions for audiences.